Blog

 Timing-based triggers matter.

-Openmart tracks real-time Meta Ads activity and business page edits across 300k+ SMBs weekly.
-These signals fuel 35% higher email reply rates by enabling timely, relevant outreach.
+Openmart tracks real-time Meta Ads activity and page edits across 300 k + SMBs, driving 35 % higher reply rates.

 But timing alone isn’t enough.
 Lead with value.